 INL's Deslonde de Boisblanc Distinguished Postdoctoral Associate Appointment is competitively awarded to early career researchers who embody the spirit of ingenuity of de Boisblanc and who have leadership potential.
-This highly competitive appointment is intended to recognize distinguished postdoctoral associates and to provide them with experience, mentoring and training to further develop their capabilities.

-This appointment is awarded to early career nuclear scientists and engineers to perform leading-edge research and development for advanced power reactor design and development as well as to support operations, safety, fuel management, experiment management and other pertinent activities associated with INL research reactor facilities.
-The position requires in-depth knowledge of computational and experimental reactor physics, core design optimization, nuclear instrumentation, and thermalfluids science, as well as experience with established and well-validated reactor analysis tools such as, but not limited to, RELAP, MCNP5, HELIOS, SCALE and Serpent.
+This appointment is intended to recognize distinguished postdoctoral associates and to provide them with experience, mentoring and training to further develop their capabilities.
+Appointees may perform leading-edge research and development focusing on innovative reactor designs for uses as varied as the production of electricity for the grid or for remote areas, the generation of high temperatures for industrial applications or for thermal energy storage, or for maritime or space propulsion.
+Appointees may also perform leading-edge research and development pertaining to the safety, fuel management or experiment management of INL's research reactor facilities.
+The position requires in-depth knowledge of computational and experimental reactor physics, core design optimization, nuclear instrumentation and thermal-fluids science, as well as experience with established reactor analysis tools such as, but not limited to, RELAP, MCNP5, HELIOS, SCALE, MOOSE, and Serpent.

-The award provides up to two years of support to the selected candidate with a possible one-year extension, for a total of up to three years.
+The award provides up to two years of research support to the selected candidate with a possible one-year extension.